 Per-Tenant Cryptographic Isolation

-Every other graph database uses namespace filtering. xrayGraphDB gives each tenant its own encryption key derived from the storage epoch.
+Every other graph database uses namespace filtering. xrayGraphDB gives each tenant its own cryptographic boundary through a patent-pending isolation architecture.
 This is cryptographic isolation, not access-control theater.

 What This Means in Practice